Social Psychology Network

 I later worked with Bob Kraut on the HomeNet project, a study of the personal and social effects of household technology and the Internet on individuals and families.

-My current projects include studies in the social and cognitive dimensions of human-robot interaction and a couple of large projects on collaboration and distributed work teams.
+I then began studying the social and cognitive dimensions of human-robot interaction, and helped carry out a couple large projects on collaboration and distributed work teams.

 Primary Interests: